-Creamy, sweet, gooey goodness isn’t that hard to make.
-With a little patience and 4 ingredients you can have homemade dulce de leche!
+The creamy, sweet, gooey goodness that is dulce de leche isn’t that hard to make.
+With a little patience and 4 ingredients you can make this caramelized milk sauce.

 Did you know you can make your own dulce de leche from scratch?
 It takes a little time, but it’s super easy.
 Plus the results are creamy, caramel-y and delicious.